cavo789/blog/blog/2023/11/03/install-docker/index.md

 ## Real use case: PHP and Apache

 We will run a simple PHP script to show how ... not to ... install PHP and Apache.
 Not to install sounds crazy but yeah, it is the idea.
-Using the *old fashion* way, without Docker, before running a web page locally, we need to first install a web server (Apache f.i.) and the PHP interpretor.
+Using the *old fashion* way, without Docker, before running a web page locally, we need to first install a web server (Apache f.i.) and the PHP interpreter.
 It is boring.

 :::tip
 But since Docker has a public image for running PHP and Apache (a single image for both services), it becomes ultra-simple